 Having graduated from the University of St Andrews with an MA in English literature, Tom spent three years at Price Waterhouse training as a Chartered Accountant.
 From there he went to Brunswick - first as the press clippings boy and working up to join the partnership 6 years later.

-Tom has led teams on more than 20 IPOs in various exchanges across the globe, has completed numerous M&A projects and acts as the strategic counsel to a number of listed Boards on ongoing communications matters.
+Since Brunswick Tom has fulfilled a number of management roles in other agencies before taking the plunge to set up Paternoster.
+He has led teams on more than 20 IPOs in various exchanges across the globe, has completed numerous M&A projects and acts as the strategic counsel to a number of listed Boards on ongoing communications matters.
 He has a strong reputation as a crisis advisor and led teams on a number of high profile mandates, including the death of Alexander McQueen, a case of botulism in a major food manufacturer, a sustained campaign by activist shareholders, and the discovery of a significant accounting fraud.

 Extracurricular interests include working on Sundays as a priest in the Church of England and as a Canon at Ely Cathedral.
 Tom speaks French.